Pre-Authorized Tax Payment Plan

 - 6 cents is spent on administrative services such as legal, financial, human resources, computer systems and council support services

-- 5 cents is spent on maintaining the City's 779 kms of roadways and 118 kms of sidewalks
+- 5 cents is spent on maintaining the City's roadways and sidewalks

-- 4 cents is spent on the collection and disposal of over 42,000 tonnes of garbage, blue box program and other waste reduction programs
+- 4 cents is spent on the collection and disposal of over 40,000 tonnes of garbage, the blue box program and other waste reduction programs

 - 3 cents is spent on winter snow plowing, snow removal and sanding operations